What Is Schema Markup? A Guide to Structured Data SEO

 According to Oberlo, 81% of consumers research products or services online before purchasing.
 This means that more than four out of five consumers have made online searches a cornerstone of their buying journeys.
 It also means that you must optimize your online presence for search if you want to reach potential customers.

 In the digital marketplace, incorporating robust Schema Markup is one of the most critical steps you can take to get noticed.
-Schema Markup enables search engines to understand your web page content, effectively rank it, and present users with relevant search results.
+Schema Markup enables search engines to understand your web page content, effectively rank it, and present users with relevant (and even visually enhanced) search results.

 What Is Schema Markup?